 • Bespoke industry networking opportunities.

-Writing pair Andrea Hubert and Ryan Cull, whose script, The Sickness, was showcased in Edinburgh last year, were offered a BBC development deal.
+Writing pair Andrea Hubert and Ryan Cull, whose script, was showcased in Edinburgh last year, were offered a BBC development deal.
 They are currently working on a new sitcom as part of a development deal with Objective Productions.
 Hubert and Cull said: “Winning the BAFTA Rocliffe New Comedy Showcase was instrumental in the development of our writing career; we've gone from being aspirational writers to professional working ones.
 It has given us more opportunities and the chance to meet key industry contacts.
 Everyone has been incredibly supportive and we recommend it to anyone interested in comedy writing.”

 Andrew Newman, Chair of the BAFTA Television Committee, said: “The BAFTA Rocliffe New Comedy Showcase has become the flagship initiative through which BAFTA develops the wealth of up-and-coming comedy writing talent we have in Britain and presents it on an international stage.
 We aim to give writers of different backgrounds, from across the UK, an opportunity to break into the industry, helping to strengthen it for the future.”